Blog

 How Often Should You Offer New Foods?

-Introduce one new food every 3 to 5 days.
-This gives you time to spot any potential allergic reactions, like rashes, vomiting, or diarrhea.
+Introduce one new food every 3 to 5 days during the early weeks of solids.
+This gives you time to notice possible reactions, such as rash, vomiting, diarrhea, swelling, coughing, or unusual fussiness.

-Start with single-ingredient foods like mashed banana, sweet potato, or avocado.
-Once your baby tolerates those, you can mix them for new flavors and textures.
+Start with single-ingredient foods like mashed banana, sweet potato, avocado, oatmeal, or soft cooked vegetables.
+Once your baby tolerates those foods, you can mix familiar ingredients for new flavors.

-Wondering why the wait?
-It’s not just about allergies.
-It also helps your baby explore each new taste without feeling overwhelmed.
+The waiting period helps with more than allergies.
+It also lets your baby explore each new taste without feeling overwhelmed.

 What Portion Size Should You Begin With?